 Figure 15.
-Scan #221 (aligned wakes subset), wake identification. (a) The original data in the Cartesian coordinates; (b-c) confusion matrices for the ATS and deficit-based methods; (d) manual threshold selected in a way to separate the two wakes; and (e-f) thresholds estimated by the ATS and deficit-based methods.
+Scan 221 (aligned-wake subset), wake identification. (a) The original data in the Cartesian coordinates, (b, c) confusion matrices for the ATS and deficit-based methods, (d) manual threshold selected in a way to separate the two wakes, and (e, f) thresholds estimated by the ATS and deficit-based methods.